 Northland is most renowned for its fabulous beaches.
 Here is a list of the top ten in the Far North, on a line from the Bay of Islands northwards, although there are of course many more.
-If you are travelling to this part of New Zealand you will definitely want to check some of them out.
+If you are traveling to this part of New Zealand you will definitely want to check some of them out.
 One of the best things about the beaches in this part of the country is how remarkably uncrowded they are; don't be surprised if you are the only person there.

 This is the location of the sunken boat the Rainbow Warrior, which gained notoriety in 1985 when it was bombed by French Secret Service agents while in Auckland harbor.
 The wreck is now a popular dive site from its resting place near the Cavalli Islands off the coast from Matauri Bay.
 A memorial also stands on the hill at the end of the bay.